-To access CaseGuard Studio’s Export Settings, select Tools –>Settings.
-The CaseGuard Studio Settings popup contains 9 tabs, one of which is the “Export” tab:
+To access CaseGuard Studio’s Export Settings, select “Tools” from the top of CaseGuard then click “Settings.”
+The CaseGuard Studio Settings popup contains 14 tabs, one of which is the “Export” tab.

 Export files with the same file type as the original file

-You can choose to export your files with the same file type as your original file in order to keep your redaction or enhancement project more organized.
+You can choose to export your files with the same file type as your original file to keep your redaction or enhancement project more organized.

 Copy metadata from the original file to the redacted file